adityawalia07/Movie-Recommendation-System/README.md

 ```
 ## Contributing
 Feel free to open issues or submit pull requests to improve this recommendation system.<br> Contributions are welcome for enhancing model accuracy, adding new features, or improving code readability.

+## Future Work
+Future enhancements may include collaborative filtering, user feedback loops, and expanding data sources for improved recommendations.<br>
+Continuous updates to the movie database and advancements in NLP techniques could further enhance system accuracy.